 The bus leaves Kaza every day at 7.30am, but get to the station at 7am to buy the ticket as there is no reservations the day before.
 The bus took 9 hours to get to Rekong Peo, with three checkpoints along the way for passport and permit.
 It cost 300 rupees (AUD$6).

-Rekong Peo road permit
+How to get the Rekong Peo road permit

 To avoid going back to Manali, I wanted to take the road around to Rekong Peo via the Tibet border.
 It passes the more remote villages of Tabo and Nako, which both have homestays for people who want to explore Spiti even more.
 Entering into this part of Himachal Pradesh requires a permit for foreigners and I got mine in Kaza.